DEAD HORSE GAP

 STORY SYNOPSIS

 Alone with him afterwards, Addy shares her childhood memories of her mother, an actress.
 The Mayor reveals his past connection to her mother.
 Charlie, who has been watching, demands to know how he fits in here.
-The Mayor recounts a lifetime of crime, murder, mayhem and his regret for abandoning both his children.
+The Mayor recounts a lifetime of crime, murder, mayhem and regret for abandoning his children.
 Now they stand before him, a dying man.
-Bequeathing them his criminal fortune, he demands that Charlie takes a photographic portrait by which he will be remembered as a great man.
+Bequeathing them his criminal fortune, he demands that Charlie takes a portrait by which he will be remembered as a great man.
 Charlie refuses.
 Father and son argue.

 MUSIC FROM DEAD HORSE GAP